 The big downside of Netflix is that its content library is different for all regions around the world, and it has a tendency to launch with a considerably reduced content library in new countries.
 Netflix Australia has roughly 1400 titles, which is a far cry from the huge library Netflix USA has.
 It is expected to increase in size as licenses become more available, but you should also know that the library is dynamic i.e. the content is constantly updated to keep it fresh (and your favorite show might disappear eventually).

 The American Netflix service has the more content than any other Netflix region.
 In fact, according to some estimates, it has almost twice the content available to the Canadian region.
-But this doesn’t mean that it has the absolute best in quality, though, Mexico and Brazil lead in that department for now, with a much larger selection of modern movies and great documentaries as compared to the US, but lesser in raw numbers.
+But this doesn’t mean that it has the absolute best in quality, though, Mexico and Brazil lead in that department for now, with a much larger selection of modern movies, great documentaries and reality shows as compared to the US, but lesser in raw numbers.

 Similarly, Netflix UK has a much greater variety of British content, as well as new episodes of Better Caul Saul every week, which is present neither on Netflix US or Netflix Australia (Stan has the license to that).
 On the other hand, Australians also have their own share of unique, new content on Netflix ANZ, and it’s not just Round the Twist.
 Netflix Australia has a much bigger collection of Disney content than the US.

 The sum of the above discussion is that you’re much better off being able to use multiple Netflix regions.

 But isn’t Netflix tied to Australia?
 Can I get American Netflix?

 The region in which you sign up for Netflix only determines the currency you’ll pay, and that only has a small impact on the advantage of signing up for one region or another.